Food and Food Ingredients

 - Vitamins and minerals

-- are intended for ingestion in tablet, capsule, powder, softgel, gelcap, or liquid form, or if not intended for ingestion in such a form, is not represented as a conventional food or for use as the sole item of a meal; and
+- Are intended for ingestion in tablet, capsule, powder, softgel, gelcap, or liquid form, or if not intended for ingestion in such a form, are not represented for use as the sole item of a meal; and

-- contain a “supplement facts” box on the label.
+- Are required to be labeled as a dietary supplement, identifiable by the “supplement facts” box found on the label.

 Note: Sales of prescription drugs are exempt from tax.